Select area

 • Kristiansand – at level 1

 The levels in the ACA scheme indicate how far each airport has come in the work of mapping, reducing, and optimizing emissions, according to the ACA methodology.
 The higher the level (1–5), the more comprehensive the measures and collaboration with stakeholders.
 The certification requires Avinor to report regularly and have its emission figures and actions reviewed by an independent third party.
-The next step is to strengthen cooperation with airport stakeholders – such as airlines and ground handling companies – to reduce emissions together.
+The next step is to strengthen cooperation with airport stakeholders, such as airlines and ground handling companies , to further reduce emissions together.